tdg5/reqless-py/README.md

 `qless` is a set of client language bindings, but the majority of the work is done in a collection of Lua scripts that comprise the [core](https://github.com/tdg5/qless-core) functionality.
-These scripts run on the Redis 2.6+ server atomically and allow for portability with the same functionality guarantees.
+These scripts run on `redis` and `valkey` 7.0+ server atomically and allow for portability with the same functionality guarantees.
 Consult the documentation for `qless-core` to learn more about its internals.

 ### Web App